open-function-computers-llc/rad-theme-engine-docs/content/docs/guides/configuration.md

 ### Menu Locations

-Another common thing that theme developers need to configure are menu locations, and luckily better-wordpress has got that covered too.
+Another common thing that theme developers need to configure are menu locations, and luckily RAD Theme Engine has got that covered too.

 <div class="code-heading">config.php</div>